 Brass 360 has a very wide range of applications, and is ideal for industrial and electronic industries.
-Unlike steel, 360 also forms a thin protective patina that doesn’t rust.
+Unlike steel alloys, brass also forms a thin protective patina that helps prevent rust.

 Brass 360 has the highest machinability of all copper and brass alloys.
-It has a machining cost factor of 0.6 when compared to steel 12L14 It has fair hot forming properties and is not ideal for cold forming, welding, soldering, and brazing.
-Brass 360 can be forged and annealed.
+It has a machining cost factor of 0.6 when compared to steel 12L14.
+It has fair hot forming properties and is not ideal for cold forming, welding, soldering, and brazing.
+Brass 360 can also be forged and annealed.

 Due to brass 360’s excellent machinability and the high return value of scrap, the net cost of machining brass is competitive with steel.